istio/istio.io/content/en/docs/ambient/usage/ztunnel/index.md

 ### Viewing ztunnel proxy state

 As indicated previously, the ztunnel proxy on each node gets configuration and discovery information from the istiod component via xDS APIs.
-Use the `istioctl proxy-config` command shown below to view discovered workloads as seen by a ztunnel proxy as well as secrets holding the TLS certificates that the ztunnel proxy has received from the istiod control plane to use in mTLS signaling on behalf of the local workloads.
+Use the `istioctl x ztunnel-config` command shown below to view discovered workloads as seen by a ztunnel proxy as well as secrets holding the TLS certificates that the ztunnel proxy has received from the istiod control plane to use in mTLS signaling on behalf of the local workloads.

 In the first example, you see all the workloads and control plane components that the specific ztunnel pod is currently tracking including information about the IP address and protocol to use when connecting to that component and whether there is a Waypoint proxy associated with that workload.
 This example can repeated with any of the other ztunnel pods in the system to display their current configuration.